silverbirder/storybook-addon-range-controls/README.md

 ### Parameters

-This addon contributes the following parameters to Storybook, under the `myAddon` namespace:
+This addon contributes the following parameters to Storybook, under the `range-controls` namespace:

 #### `disable`